x-CK-x/Dataset-Curation-Tool/README.md

 # Dataset-Curation-Tool

-A tool for downloading from public image boards (which allow scraping) / preview your images & tags / edit your images & tags.
-Additional tabs for downloading other desired code repositories as well as S.O.T.A. diffusion and clips models for your purposes.
+A tool for downloading from public image boards (which allow scraping) / preview your images & tags / edit your tags.
+Additional tabs for downloading other desired code repositories as well as S.O.T.A.
+Diffusion and Clip models for your purposes.
 Custom datasets can be added!

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=x-CK-x.Dataset-Curation-Tool)